Family: US believes ex-FBI agent Robert Levinson has died

 The Trump administration has made it a priority to seek the release of American hostages and prisoners detained overseas.
 Last week, administration officials touted the release from Lebanon of a New Hampshire restaurant owner jailed on decades-old allegations and the medical furlough of a Navy veteran from an Iranian prison.

-The Levinson family thanked multiple U.S. officials for their help, including FBI Director Chris Wray, CIA Director Gina Haspel and Robert O’Brien, the Trump administration’s national security adviser.
+The Levinson family thanked multiple U.S. officials for their help, including FBI Director Chris Wray, CIA Director Gina Haspel, Secretary of State Mike Pompeo and O’Brien, who before his post as national security adviser also served as the State Department’s chief hostage negotiator.

-But it also said: “Those who are responsible for what happened to Bob Levinson, including those in the U.S. government who for many years repeatedly left him behind, will ultimately receive justice for what they have done.
+But the family statement also said: “Those who are responsible for what happened to Bob Levinson, including those in the U.S. government who for many years repeatedly left him behind, will ultimately receive justice for what they have done.
 We will spend the rest of our lives making sure of this, and the Iranian regime must know we will not be going away.”

 The family said it does not know when or if Levinson’s body will be returned for burial.

-At a White House briefing on the coronavirus, Trump appeared to equivocate on the accuracy of the family’s statement, saying that Iranian officials had not told the U.S. that Levinson was dead and that “I won’t accept that he’s dead.”
+At a White House briefing on the coronavirus, Trump resisted confirming the family’s account, saying that Iranian officials had not told the U.S. about Levinson’s fate and that “I won’t accept that he’s dead.”

-But he also acknowledged that “it’s not looking promising” and said Levinson, who had diabetes and high blood pressure at the time of his disappearance, had had “some rough problems.”
+But he also acknowledged that “it’s not looking promising” and said Levinson, who had diabetes and high blood pressure, had had “some rough problems” prior to his disappearance.

 “He was a great gentleman,” he said.

+Around the same time, though, the White House’s acting national intelligence director appeared to confirm Levinson’s death with a tweeted statement conveying condolences to the family.
+And by the evening, the White House issued a new statement designed to remove some of the uncertainty expressed by the president.

+“As President Trump said today, Iran must provide a complete accounting of what occurred with Bob Levinson before the United States can fully accept what happened in this case,” O’Brien said.
+“While the investigation is ongoing, we believe that Bob Levinson may have passed away some time ago.”

-The family received a video in late 2010 and proof-of-life photographs in 2011 in which he appeared disheveled with a long beard and wearing an orange prison jumpsuit like those given to detainees at the Guantanamo Bay prison.
-But even then, his whereabouts and fate were not known.
+The family received a video in late 2010 as well as proof-of-life photographs in 2011 in which he appeared disheveled with a long beard and wearing an orange prison jumpsuit like those given to detainees at the Guantanamo Bay prison.
+Even then, his whereabouts and fate were not known.

 In November, the Iranian government unexpectedly responded to a United Nations query by saying that Levinson was the subject of an “open case” in Iranian Revolutionary Court.
 Although the development gave the family a burst of hope, Iran clarified that the “open case” was simply an investigation into his disappearance.